hoprnet/hoprnet/README.md

 At the moment we DO NOT HAVE backward compatibility between releases.
 We attempt to provide instructions on how to migrate your tokens between releases.

-1. Set your automatic channel strategy to `MANUAL`.
+1. Set your automatic channel strategy to `passive`.
 2. Redeem all unredeemed tickets.
 3. Close all open payment channels.
 4. Once all payment channels have closed, withdraw your funds to an external